0daylamb/Montgomery-County-Crime-DB/README.md

 **Informed Community Use**
 This database is designed to empower residents with awareness of local crime patterns to support safer decision-making, not to surveil or profile individuals or communities.

-> ⚠️ This data must not be used for racial profiling, discriminatory resource allocation, or any purpose that undermines community trust.
-Responsible use means pairing crime statistics with socioeconomic context — not treating incident counts as the full picture.

 ---

 ## 🔭 Future Work